smasherprog/EqTool/README.md

 <h4>TO DO List</h4>
 <ul>
 <li>Add donals BP to timers list</li>
-<li>Add window for mob info that pulls from wiki when a mob is con'd.
-Should be minimalist: hp, ac, attacks, resists, loot, factions (In Progress)</li>
 <li>Finish Map</li>
 <li>Rename Application to Pig Parse</li>
 <li>Add ability to delete individual spells and entire section</li>